TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Monteverde.md

 <br />

-At this point, we can attempt a Spray Attack with this usernames.
+At this point, we can attempt a `spray attack` with these usernames.

 While it may seem naive, it's not uncommon for corporate users to use their usernames as passwords.

 To perform this attack, we will run `netexec` using the `--continue-on-success` flag.
-By this way, the program will continue running including after a valid match.
+This way, the tool will continue trying all credentials even after a valid match is found.

 <br />